pen-lang/pen/doc/src/guides/building-an-executable.md

 pen build
 ```

 Then, you will see an executable file named `app` in the directory.
-Run it to see your first "Hello, world!"
+Now, you can run it to see its output, "Hello, world!"

 ```sh
 > ./app